sbmlteam/libsbml/README.txt

   (SAX2) and loads SBML data into C++ structures that mirror the SBML specification.

-* Interfaces for C, C++, C#, Java, MATLAB, Octave, Python, Perl, and Ruby.
-The C and C++ interfaces are implemented natively; the C#, Java, Perl, Python, and Ruby interfaces are implemented using SWIG, the Simplified Wrapper Interface Generator; and the rest are implemented using custom hand-written interface code.
+* Interfaces for C, C++, C#, Java, MATLAB, Octave, Python, Perl, R and Ruby.
+The C and C++ interfaces are implemented natively; the C#, Java, Perl, Python, R and Ruby interfaces are implemented using SWIG, the Simplified Wrapper Interface Generator; and the rest are implemented using custom hand-written interface code.